rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     For superuser overwrites the :ref:`cachedir <cachedir_options-label>` option value.

-    Allows to differentiate user and superuser cachedir.
+    Allows one to differentiate user and superuser cachedir.

     Default: ``/var/cache/libdnf5``.